-(a) To 2-significant digit accuracy fill out the following table:
+TABLE 7.1: To 2-significant digit accuracy fill out the table.

 3 kg ball $p_x$ 3 kg ball $p_y$ 2 kg ball $p_x$ 2 kg ball $p_y$

-Momentum bet fore
+Momentum be efore

 Momentum after

 collision

-- 23. (b) Find the velocity and direction of the 2 kg ball. - (c) Use the table to prove momentum is conserved. - (d) Prove that kinetic energy is not conserved. - 24.
-Students are doing an experiment on the lab table.
+- 23. Students are doing an experiment on the lab table.
 A steel ball is rolled down a small ramp and allowed to hit the floor.
 Its impact point is carefully marked.
 Next a second ball of the same mass is put upon a set screw and a collision takes place such that both balls go off at an angle and hit the floor.
 All measurements are taken with a meter stick on the floor with a co-ordinate system such that just below the impact point is the origin.
-The following data is collected:

-(b) target ball: 37.3 cm in the direction of motion and 14.1 cm perpendicular to the direction of motion
+The following data is collected: - (a) no collision: 41.2 cm - (b) target ball: 37.3 cm in the direction of motion and 14.1 cm perpendicular to the direction of motion i.
+From this data predict the impact position of the other ball.